 As the first digital currency ever created, Bitcoin remains the #1 most sought after cryptocurrency for sale on the market.
 While many Alt Coins have come and gone, the market always has, and likely always will, revolve around the price of Bitcoin.
 Other large coins that are available for trade include LiteCoin, Ripple, Ethereum, Token Pay, and many others.
 While many of the “fad coins” that mooned, and then tanked, are well off of people’s radars, there are still plenty of digital coins that have good use cases that I like to follow.
 I’ll talk more about those on subsequent blog updates.

 As far as starting a Bitcoin 401k with your employer, that’s not too close on the horizon, in my opinion.
 People are much too conservative to take a stab like that and potentially steer people into something they don’t know much about.
 Some people will liken this sort of investment to gambling, and while I entirely disagree (I’m a Digital Marketer and very connected to the offshore scene and payment industry, and have consulting clients in the space), there is a learning curve and most Middle American companies will shun anything that isn’t an equity or precious metal.

 If you do find yourself working at an employer with an attitude like that, and you really want in, learn more about how you can do this on your own on this page.

-What are the Benefits of Owning Bitcoin in Your IRA?
+What are the Benefits of Owning a Bitcoin 401k?

 Owning virtual currencies is done by buying them as a normal taxable investment.
 This way, your trades (buying and selling) are treated to the same capital gains taxes that you would have with any other trading account.
 Investing in something in a tax deferred account allows you to kick the tax payment down the line until the age of retirement.